KAAZ-FM: Christmas music

 From 2006 to 2008, KOSY laid claim to being among the first non-stunting stations in America to change over to Christmas music for the season, traditionally changing formats at midnight local time on November 1.
 They were first in 2006 upon changing on October 30, and in 2007, they were second, having been beaten by KCKC in Kansas City, Missouri by only a few hours (though WEXM in Indianapolis had been stunting with Christmas music as the "in-between" format since October 8).
 KOSY again changed formats at midnight local time November 1, 2008, good for third place, this time behind classic hits WRIT-FM and hot AC WMYX-FM, two rival stations in Milwaukee; these stations changed on October 31 at 3:13 and 3:21 p.m. local time respectively.
 (WMVN in St. Louis changed on October 10 of that year but again, used the format as an in-between format between its format change.)

 In 2009, due to November 1 landing on a Sunday, KOSY forwent their move and continued airing their usual "Sounds of the Sabbath" that day.

 KOSY switched to Christmas music on November 4, 2010 at 5:00 p.m. local time, earlier than most stations but several days after the other first-in-the-nation stations.
 KOSY changed on the same date in 2011, this time at 8 a.m. local time.
 For 2012, the station changed on November 2 at 6:00 a.m.

-Classic rock/mainstream rock (2012-present)
+Rock 106.5, move to 106.7 MHz

 On December 21, 2012, after playing Rod Stewart's "Let it Snow", the station flipped its format to classic rock, branded as "Rock 106.5", launching with Boston's "Peace of Mind".
 (With the change, the 'Sounds of the Sabbath' program moved to KMGR in Richfield.)
 On March 1, 2013, KOSY changed their call letters to KAAZ-FM.

-At Noon on August 6, 2015, KAAZ changed its broadcast frequency to 106.7 FM.
+At Noon on August 6, 2015, KAAZ changed its broadcast frequency to 106.7 MHz.
 The logo for the new "Rock 106.7" was already being used on the station's website for about a week beforehand.
-The station was licensed to broadcast on 106.7 FM on August 28, 2015.
-Over time, the station's format has shifted from purely classic rock to a mainstream rock playlist.
+The station was licensed to broadcast on 106.7 MHz on August 28, 2015.